YouTube to support virtual reality video on its app

 The YouTube app with the updated Cardboard technology is currently only available for Android phones but an iOS version is set to be released "soon," according to YouTube.

-(This story corrects to say Iorio is experimenting with creating films for virtual reality, not has created them, in paragraph 9.)
+(This version of the story corrects to say Iorio is experimenting with creating films for virtual reality, not has created them, in paragraph 9)

 (Editing by Stephen R. Trousdale and Diane Craft)